GamerXsakuboy99/RMDT-Announcer-pack/copryright.md

 #### Taking down a RMDT or MEU Mod due it violates your copyright?
 As stated up.  i keep violating that copyright as long your workshop content is in Workshop publicly for all to use.
-Only way to get me take down my own mods is via the Court.
+Only way to get me take down my own mods is via theCourt.
 * Trust me, i will throw whole book to your face

 ### Copyright share between people who work on RMDT content